Remnant: From the Ashes: Sales

 By October 2019, Remnant: From the Ashes had sold over 1 million units.
 By July 2020, the game had sold 1.6 million units, surpassing Gunfire Games' internal expectations.
 By December 2021, it had sold over 3 million units.

 In February 2020, THQ Nordic announced that a physical edition would be made available on 17 March 2020.
 In Japan, the launch of the physical PlayStation 4 version placed it at fifth position of the individual-format sale charts, with 19,244 units sold.

+Prequel

+A prequel, titled Chronos: Before the Ashes, was announced by THQ Nordic in September 2020 and was released for Microsoft Windows, PlayStation 4, Xbox One, Nintendo Switch and Stadia on December 1, 2020.
+It is an overhauled version of Gunfire Games' previous game, Chronos, originally released for the Oculus Rift virtual reality headset in 2016.

 Sequel

 A sequel, Remnant 2, was announced at The Game Awards 2022.
 It was developed by Gunfire Games and published by Gearbox Publishing, and released on July 25, 2023 for Windows, PlayStation 5 and Xbox Series X/S.